Privet guide will meet you at the hotel. As the tour is private, we start upon your convenience.

 Tour starts at a massive monument from the mid-80s, located in the north edge of the city on top of a hill near the Tbilisi Sea.
 Designed by famous Soviet Georgian sculptor Zurab Tsereteli, The Chronicle of Georgia can be classified as a glory memorial, integrating 30-35-meter-tall concrete pillars that depict the Kings of Georgia, historical scenes, as well as the Passion of the Christ.

 Tour continues to the former Museum of Archaeology of Tbilisi, located in district Dighomi, and constructed in 1988.
 Established by the well-known Georgian archaeologist Rostom Abramishvili, this building is an excellent example of Soviet brutalist architecture.

-Next highlight is one of the iconic buildings of Tbilisi – currently the headquarters of the Bank of Georgia.
+Next highlight is one of the iconic buildings in Tbilisi – currently the headquarters of the Bank of Georgia.
 Finished in 1975, it was initially built for the Ministry of Highway Construction of the Georgian SSR, by the architects George Chakhava and Zurab Jalaghania.
 Later, it was acquired by the Bank of Georgia in 2007.
 Constructivist movement from the 1920s and Brutalist architectural style severely influenced the design of this building.

 Drive to Nutsubidze Plato – a Soviet residential district from the late 1970s.
 Main highlights here are three massive residential blocks interconnected by the pedestrian bridge.